Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/project_structure_netcore.md

     </TabItem>
     <TabItem value="application">
         <p>
-            The application scope contains the projects that will handle most of the application behavior and technical requirements but not the actual business logic of it.
+            The application scope contains the projects that will handle most of the application behaviour and technical requirements but not the actual business logic of it.
 It will bridge the public API and the domain logic.
         </p>
         <p>